mattermost/docs/source/install/transport-encryption/config-cluster.rst

   22/tcp                     ALLOW       10.10.250.165

-Repeat the same steps on the other nodes, but replacing the IPs with the ones from the other member nodes.
+Repeat the same steps on the other nodes, replacing the IPs with the ones from the other member nodes.
 Do so for each member node, excluding the node itself.

-As a next step, open ``/etc/ufw/after.rules`` and add the following block to the bottom of the file:
+Next, open ``/etc/ufw/after.rules`` and add the following block to the bottom of the file:

 .. code-block:: none